nextcloud/documentation/user_manual/webinterface.rst

   specified link.

 .. note:: You can also drag and drop files from your file manager into the ownCloud Files Application View to upload them to ownCloud.
+Currently, the only Web browsers that support drag-and-drop folders are Chrome and Chromium.

 * **Upload** button: Located next to the ``New`` button in the Navigation Bar, the ``Upload`` button opens a file picker for